 Gold-filled has been experiencing an uptrend for the last decade, which means manufacturers are making more jewelry making supplies in gold-filled than ever before.
 Gold-filled is legally required to contain 5% or 1/20 gold by weight.
 Gold-filled is constructed in two or three layers.
 The core metal is usually jewelers' brass; though in the past, sterling silver was sometimes used instead.
 Single clad gold-filled has all the gold content in a single layer on one side.
 Double clad gold-filled splits the gold content into surface layers on both sides of the material.
 The gold alloy is then bonded to one or both surfaces of the brass core with heat and pressure.

 Most gold-filled findings are stamped or die struck.
 Gold-filled components can be soldered (very carefully) but the resulting piece must be plated.
 It cannot be cast or the layers would melt together.
 Gold-filled is only popular in a few countries and its properties limit how it can be used.
 Therefore, both variety and availability are significantly less than sterling silver.
-For more information about gold-filled, read our blog What Does Gold-Filled Mean - 6 Things You May Not Know.
+For more information about gold-filled, read our blog What Is Gold-Filled?
+And More Common Questions.

 Rose gold-filled jewelry making supplies are created with a 14kt rose gold alloy surface layer, which is 58% gold, 36% copper, 5% silver and 1% zinc.
 It is constructed in the same manner as gold-filled jewelry supplies and has the same limitations.
 Although it has become relatively popular in the last few years, it is even less widely produced than yellow gold-filled components.